sts10/homophones/readme.markdown

 adze
 ```

-Any lists with "cleaned" in the file name have been cleaned in someway, likely de-duplicated, sorted, and trimmed for whitespace.
+Any lists with "cleaned" in the file name have been cleaned in some way, likely trimmed of whitespace, de-duplicated, and sorted alphabetically.
+I'd recommend using cleaned files over singles.

 ## Making your own list of homophones